-- Reviews the proposal for consistency with University mission and policies and reviews the budget and financial commitments - Verifies that all required committee reviews have been conducted on proposals that involve research using animals, human subjects, or biohazards. - Ascertains Principal Investigator/Project Director certifications if required in anticipation of federal award. - Reviews certification regarding conflict of interest and forwards any attached disclosure forms and documents to the Director of Human Resources. - Reviews and confirms cash cost sharing arrangements as needed. - Coordinates the budget reviews and obtains a signature from the Department of Administration and Finance. - Obtains the signature of the University's authorizing official (the President) - Maintains the official University file for sponsored programs and provides periodic reports to University, State, and Federal officials. - Coordinates award review with Department of Administration and Finance as appropriate - Engages faculty in multi-disciplinary and statewide consortium activities. - Provides leadership for faculty development activities and activities to secure external funding. - Stimulates environment conducive to sponsored programs - Manages system for pre-award and post-award operations for sponsored programs
+- Reviews the proposal for consistency with University mission and policies and reviews the budget and financial commitments - Verifies that all required committee reviews have been conducted on proposals that involve research using animals, human subjects, or biohazards. - Ascertains Principal Investigator/Project Director certifications if required in anticipation of federal award. - Reviews certification regarding conflict of interest and forwards any attached disclosure forms and documents to the Director of Human Resources. - Reviews and confirms cash cost sharing arrangements as needed. - Coordinates the budget reviews and obtains a signature from the Business Office. - Obtains the signature of the University's authorizing official (the President) - Maintains the official University file for sponsored programs and provides periodic reports to University, State, and Federal officials. - Coordinates award review with Business Office as appropriate - Engages faculty in multi-disciplinary and statewide consortium activities. - Provides leadership for faculty development activities and activities to secure external funding. - Stimulates environment conducive to sponsored programs - Manages system for pre-award and post-award operations for sponsored programs